ory/hydra/README.md

 **Notes**

 * We changed organization name from `ory-am` to `ory`.
-In order to keep backwards compatibility, we did not rename Go packages.
+In order to keep backward compatibility, we did not rename Go packages.
 * You can ignore warnings similar to `package github.com/ory/hydra/cmd/server: case-insensitive import collision: "github.com/sirupsen/logrus" and "github.com/sirupsen/logrus"`.

 ## Libraries and third-party projects